MuKnIO/avoum-cardano-feasibility-study/study.md

 - Two input cells
   - The first of which is the initial auction state
-  - The second of which is a cell constituting a new bid
+  - The second of which is a cell constituting a new bid.
+The value of the tokens held by this cell are the bid itself.

+    The bid's credentials must be a validator which takes responsibility for making sure:

+    - The bid can be spent on the auction.
+    - If the cell is spent, the resulting state has the correct value for asCurrentBidder.

+    The auction validator checks all other invariants, but does not verify the bidder credential is correct in the output state; this provides the bidder with some flexibility.

+    In practice, the bid validator will also want to provide a way for the bidder to "retract" their bid, in case it is not accepted.

+    We provide an example validator script that can be used for this purpose.
 - Two output cells
   - The first of which is the new auction state; it should reflect the new highest bid (which of course must be greater